Home » Aldi Finds (Special Buys) » Specially Selected Crispy Stuffed Shrimp

 Specially Selected Crispy Stuffed Shrimp

 Here, we’re taking a closer look at these Aldi shrimp.
-They come in two flavors: Creamy Jalapeno with “breadcrumb-crusted butterfly shrimp loaded with jalapeno cream cheese” and Creamy Wonton with “wonton-crusted butterfly shrimp loaded with cream cheese.”
+They initially came in only two flavors: Creamy Jalapeno and Creamy Wonton.
+At some point, Aldi also added Creamy Garlic & Spinach stuffed shrimp as well.

-These shrimp are farm raised and are a product of Thailand, and they are Best Aquaculture Practices certified.
 Each box contains about 2.5 servings, with three shrimp making up one serving.
 Each of the boxes I bought contained eight shrimp, so these don’t serve a crowd, and it would be easy for one person to eat an entire box in one sitting.

-The boxes have instructions for cooking these from frozen in your oven.
-Preheat the oven to 400 degrees.
+To bake, preheat the oven to 400 degrees.
 Remove shrimp from the inner package and place on a nonstick sheet pan allowing space in between each shrimp.
 Place into a preheated oven on the center rack and bake for 16-18 minutes until fully cooked (core temperature of 165 degrees).
 Cooking time may vary based on your appliance.

 In addition, the Creamy Wonton shrimp come with a packet of plum sauce that you can thaw at room temperature for 15-30 minutes (basically while the shrimp cook).
 To thaw faster, place the packet in a bowl of warm water.
 Pour the thawed plum sauce into a small bowl.
 The plum sauce is concentrated, so for best results, the instructions recommend to add 1 tablespoon of water per packet (or to taste), mix well, and serve.